Marriage and Relationships: EEA Regulations

-A dual citizen who has never exercised his/her right of free movement and has always resided in the Member State of which s/he is a national cannot be said to be a beneficiary of the Citizen’s Directive.
+A dual citizen who has always resided in the Member State of which s/he is a national cannot benefit from the provisions of Citizen’s Directive.
 It no longer makes any difference that the citizen in question is also a national of a Member State other than that where s/he resides.
 This means that family members are also unable to derive a right of residence under the Directive on the basis of their relationship to such a national.
-Therefore, a dual British/Irish citizen in Northern Ireland can no longer rely on his/her Irish citizenship to support an application for a non-EEA family member, if that dual British/Irish citizen has lived all of his/her life in the UK.
+Therefore, as the law presently stands, a dual British/Irish citizen in Northern Ireland can no longer rely on his/her Irish citizenship to support an application for a non-EEA family member, if that dual British/Irish citizen has lived all of his/her life in the UK.

 Please note that EEA nationals who fall within certain categories above may acquire a permanent right to reside under EU law without having to wait five years as long as they satisfy certain other requirements.
 A person who falls into any of these categories should seek specialist legal advice.

 The Immigration (European Economic Area) (Amendment) (No. 2) Regulations 2013 introduced the following changes to the definitions of ‘jobseeker’ and ‘worker’ in the 2006 Regulations: